Content Navigation

 9 An agricultural research organization described in section 170(b)(1)(A)(ix) operated in conjunction with a land-grant college or university or a non-land-grant college of agriculture (see instructions).
 Enter the name, city, and state of the college or university:

-receipts from activities related to its exempt functions—subject to certain exceptions, and (2) no more than 331/3% of its support from gross investment income and unrelated business taxable income (less section 511 tax) from businesses acquired by the organization after June 30, 1975.
+An organization that normally receives (1) more than 331/3% of its support from contributions, membership fees, and gross receipts from activities related to its exempt functions, subject to certain exceptions; and (2) no more than 331/3% of its support from gross investment income and unrelated business taxable income (less section 511 tax) from businesses acquired by the organization after June 30, 1975.
 See section 509(a)(2).
 (Complete Part III.)

-11 An organization organized and operated exclusively to test for public safety.
+An organization organized and operated exclusively to test for public safety.
 See section 509(a)(4).

-12 An organization organized and operated exclusively for the benefit of, to perform the functions of, or to carry out the purposes of one or more publicly supported organizations described in section 509(a)(1) or section 509(a)(2).
+An organization organized and operated exclusively for the benefit of, to perform the functions of, or to carry out the purposes of one or more publicly supported organizations described in section 509(a)(1) or section 509(a)(2).
 See section 509(a)(3).
-Check the box in lines 12a through 12d that describes the type of supporting organization and complete lines 12e, 12f, and 12g.
+Check the box on lines 12a through 12d that describes the type of supporting organization and complete lines 12e, 12f, and 12g.

-a Type I. A supporting organization operated, supervised, or controlled by its supported organization(s), typically by giving the supported organization(s) the power to regularly appoint or elect a majority of the directors or trustees of the supporting organization.
+Type I. A supporting organization operated, supervised, or controlled by its supported organization(s), typically by giving the supported organization(s) the power to regularly appoint or elect a majority of the directors or trustees of the supporting organization.
 You must complete Part IV, Sections A and B.

-b Type II.
+Type II.
 A supporting organization supervised or controlled in connection with its supported organization(s), by having control or management of the supporting organization vested in the same persons that control or manage the supported organization(s).
 You must complete Part IV, Sections A and C.

-c Type III functionally integrated.
+Type III functionally integrated.
 A supporting organization operated in connection with, and functionally integrated with, its supported organization(s) (see instructions).
 You must complete Part IV, Sections A, D, and E.

-d Type III non-functionally integrated.
+Type III non-functionally integrated.
 A supporting organization operated in connection with its supported organization(s) that is not functionally integrated.
 The organization generally must satisfy a distribution requirement and an attentiveness requirement (see instructions).
 You must complete Part IV, Sections A and D, and Part V.

 e Check this box if the organization received a written determination from the IRS that it is a Type I, Type II, Type III functionally integrated, or Type III non-functionally integrated supporting organization.

-f Enter the number of supported organizations . . . . . . . . . . . . . . . . . . . . . . .
+f Enter the number of supported organizations . . . . . . . . . . . . . . . . . . . . . .

 gProvide the following information about the supported organization(s).